Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 - samples/hosting/docker
 ---

+> [!NOTE]
-NOTE: This sample is **not production ready**.
+> This sample is **not production ready**.
 Ports in the containers are remotely accessible, and the sample is targeted to developers.

 This sample shows how to host the [ServicePulse](/servicepulse/) and [ServiceControl](/servicecontrol/) platform tools in Docker Windows Containers and Docker Desktop.
 It makes use of `docker-compose` to set up all platform tool components.